pratham-darooka/fin-rag/knowledge/microsoft_10k_june_2023.md

 |June 13, 2023|August 17, 2023|September 14, 2023|$0.68|$5,054|

 We returned $9.7 billion to shareholders in the form of share repurchases and dividends in the fourth quarter of fiscal year 2023.
 Refer to Note 16 – Stockholders’ Equity of the Notes to Financial Statements (Part II, Item 8 of this Form 10-K) for further discussion regarding share repurchases and dividends.

-# PART II
+# Part II

+Item 6

 ITEM 6.
 [RESERVED]

 39
+# Item 7

-# ITEM 7.
+ITEM 7.
 MANAGEMENT’S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

 The following Management’s Discussion and Analysis of Financial Condition and Results of Operations (“MD&A”) is intended to help the reader understand the results of operations and financial condition of Microsoft Corporation.
 MD&A is provided as a supplement to, and should be read in conjunction with, our consolidated financial statements and the accompanying Notes to Financial Statements (Part II, Item 8 of this Form 10-K).
 This section generally discusses the results of our operations for the year ended June 30, 2023 compared to the year ended June 30, 2022.
 For a discussion of the year ended June 30, 2022 compared to the year ended June 30, 2021, please refer to Part II, Item 7, “Management’s Discussion and Analysis of Financial Condition and Results of Operations” in our Annual Report on Form 10-K for the year ended June 30, 2022.